thebellwoods/aloha-honua/README.md

 npm start
 ```

-Much thanks to [playdate-metroidvania](https://github.com/colingourlay/playdate-metroidvania) for this familar setup

 ## Challenges

-Each of these examples are more like challenges since I didn't know how to accomplish them before writing each one.
-I may not actually complete each challenge but hopefully I'll at least learn something new during the struggle.
+Each of these examples are more like challenges since I was learning as I was attempting to design and develop them.

 #### 1. Hello